 The MSI Optix MPG27CQ curved gaming monitor supports AMD FreeSync variable refresh rate for those with compatible graphics cards.

-The MSI Optix MPG27CQ FreeSync range is 48-144Hz/FPS meaning that it also supports LFC (Low Framerate Compensation), so if you have a compatible AMD card, smooth gameplay performance is guaranteed.
+The MSI Optix MPG27CQ FreeSync range is 48-144Hz/FPS meaning that it also supports LFC (Low Framerate Compensation).

 Unlike most monitors with RGB lighting, SteelSeries’ GameSense RGB lighting of the MSI Optix MPG27CQ enhances your gameplay experience with more than just glowing colors.